upbound/docs/content/core-concepts/kcl/resource-data-extraction.md

 spec.forProvider.region = option("oxr").spec.region
 ```

-## Extract Data from a Specific Composed Resource
+## Extract data from a specific composed resource

-To extract data from a specific composed resource by using the resource name, you can use the `option("params").ocds` variable.
-This variable is a mapping that its key is the resource name and its value is the observed composed resource like the example.
+To extract data from a specific composed resource by using the resource name,
+you can use the `option("params").ocds` variable.
+This variable works like a
+dictionary/map type where you provide the resource name as a key to access the
+corresponding configuration data.

 ```yaml
 metadata.name = "ocds"